SvenRosvall/AutoLdrSpotDetector/GroupMovingAverageDesign.md

 1. if the last value has suddenly changed back to a value where state should be reverted.
    This is to avoid intermittent changes.
-1. if the changeInterval has elapsed
+1. if the changeCoverInterval/changeOpenInterval has elapsed
    AND the other LDRs are not changing in the same direction.
    Then the LDR is considered to have completed its transition.